fbpx

 Diwali

-In India, this is usually the biggest holiday of the year.
-It is celebrated by lighting lamps or colorful lights, and igniting fireworks.
+In India, Diwali is usually the biggest holiday of the year.
+People celebrate by lighting lamps or colorful lights and igniting fireworks.

 Thanksgiving